celehs/KESER-i2b2/README.md

 ## Installation

-Your R version should be `>= 3.3.0`.You can install the development version from GitHub with:
+Your R version should be `>= 3.3.0`.
+You can install the development version from GitHub with:

 ``` r